ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 - `max_elements` - a limit for a number of cache files.
 Default: `10000000`.

+- `load_metadata_threads` - number of threads being used to load cache metadata on starting time.
+Default: `1`.

 File Cache **query/profile settings**:

 Some of these settings will disable cache features per query/profile that are enabled by default or in disk configuration settings.
 For example, you can enable cache in disk configuration and disable it per query/profile setting `enable_filesystem_cache` to `false`.
 Also setting `cache_on_write_operations` to `true` in disk configuration means that "write-though" cache is enabled.
 But if you need to disable this general setting per specific queries then setting `enable_filesystem_cache_on_write_operations` to `false` means that write operations cache will be disabled for a specific query/profile.